benchristel/sindarin/english-tengwar.md

 marks, so a question mark at the end of a sentence could be written [.t À-].

+Apostrophes in the English text can simply be left out in _tengwar_.
+Tolkien did this himself in the Brogan letter, writing "won't" in _tengwar_ without an apostrophe.

 !!TODO

 Why would you want a question mark or exclamation point